Careers in Government

 1. Judges:

 • Judges preside over federal, state, or municipal courts.
-They apply US law and have the authority to issue new rulings on previously unaddressed issues.
+They apply U.S. law and have the authority to issue new rulings on previously unaddressed issues.

 • Students aspiring to be judges often intern or work with lawyers or judges and then apply to law school.